 The target object is a configured system, which is higher than Resource or Resource group.
 The WebSphere MQ Configuration agent starts to check the authority settings on the configured system group level.
-The operation is approved in one of the following circumstances:

 - You grant CREATE authority for the QM1 configured system to the user\1 ID or the group\1 ID. - If no authority for the QM1 configured system is specified for the user\1 ID or the group\1 ID, you grant CREATE authority for the CSG1 configured system group to the user\1 ID or the group\1 ID. - If no authorities for the CSG1 configured system group and for the QM1 configured system are specified for the user\1 ID or group\1 ID, the default access level is set to CREATE for the configuration database.